alecrios/css-style-guide/README.md

 ### One space before opening brace

-A space between the selector and the brace improves readability.
+Adding a space between the selector and the brace improves readability.

 ``` css
 /* Wrong */